 Inflammation in your body is absolutely crucial.
 When your body perceives something as a threat, it protects itself and this process is called an inflammatory response.

-But what are the signs your body is inflamed and what can you do about it?
+But what are the signs of inflammation in your body and what can you do about it?
 Many chemical signals are produced in the body which defend it from triggers such as consuming certain foods, synthetic chemicals, food additives, viruses, bacteria, parasites, stress and lack of sleep.
 Symptoms are simply a little whisper from your body, trying to tell you to make a change.
 If we ignore those symptoms, then they can go from whispers into screams.
 If these screams aren’t listened to, it can result in a diagnosis of a disease, typically an autoimmune disease (AD).

 Autoimmune diseases occur when a person’s immune system mistakenly believes it is under threat and starts to attack its healthy cells.
 There are more than 80 types of autoimmune diseases.
 Some examples include multiple sclerosis, osteoarthritis, rheumatoid arthritis, scleroderma, diabetes and Graves’ disease.
 The number of people being diagnosed with an autoimmune disease has more than tripled in the last 50 years.
 In fact, the American Autoimmune Related Diseases Association (AARDA) states that over 50 million Americans suffer from an autoimmune disease.